 - Learn PMP’s underlying concepts to help you understand the PMBOK principles and pass the certification exam with flying colors

-- Get 100% coverage of the latest principles and certification objectives in The PMBOK Guide, Fifth Edition, including two new processes: Collect Requirements and Identify Stakeholders
+- Get 100% coverage of the latest principles and certification objectives in The PMBOK Guide, Sixth Edition, including two new processes: Collect Requirements and Identify Stakeholders

 - Make use of a thorough and effective preparation guide with hundreds of practice questions and exam strategies

 - Explore the material through puzzles, games, problems, and exercises that make learning easy and entertaining

 It also contains a full length Mock PMP Exam Paper.
 This is an excellent resource for you to try out and see if you are ready to take the PMP Exam.

 At under US$42, this Head First PMP Book is a great bargain at Amazon.

 Kim’s PMP Book is the third most popular book among PMP aspirants.
 Updated for the Fifth edition of the PMBOK Guide, you’ll benefit from the detailed discussions on a wide range of PMP topics, concepts, and key terms-all of which cover the Project Management Process and Procedures.

 - A comprehensive study guide for the PMP certification exam that can also be used as a reference after the exam